 Invoking apps using active text

-UI controls with text can display certain strings as active text elements, similar to a hyperlink that a user can tap or press.
+UI controls with text can display certain strings as active text that a user can tap or press, similar to a hyperlink.
 An active text element is used to invoke an app that is designed to be an invocation target.
 Active text elements that are built into the BlackBerry 10 OS include email addresses, phone numbers, PINs, hashtags, and web addresses.
 These elements appear in emails, calendar entries, contact cards, and so on.
-You can add custom active text elements that invoke your app by registering string patterns and application targets with the BlackBerry 10 OS.
+The following table outlines the standard patterns for these built-in active text elements:

 To invoke an app from active text, the app must be available in the same space as the app where the active text appears (personal or work).